tohojo/bufferbloat-net/content/cerowrt/wiki/What_to_do_about_Bufferbloat.md

 Management algorithms such as fq\_codel, PIE, or others.

 1. We continue to be hopeful that commercial router vendors will offer SQM in their stock firmware.
-At this time, Ubuquiti and ipfire.org seem to include settings for fq\_codel.
+At this time, Ubiquiti and ipfire.org seem to include settings for fq\_codel.
 2. Install the [OpenWrt Chaos Calmer](http://openwrt.org/) firmware at http://openwrt.org/ on your current router.
 These builds are now